 - Unsupportive permanent staff.
 It is common knowledge that agency healthcare workers are paid a higher hourly wage than permanent staff.
 This can cause negativity and resentment towards the temporary workers.
 Agency staff are often victims of workplace bullying, which can negatively affect the entire culture of an organization.

 - Low agency employee motivation.
 Because a temporary employee knows they won’t be around forever, they may not have the same buy-in or commitment level as a more permanent employee.
 A temporary medical assistant is less likely to go the extra mile, because they are not motivated by job longevity.

 How Stepful Helps Healthcare Facilities Hire Medical Assistants

-We have a 4-month online medical assistant training program that ends with graduates taking their Certified Clinical Medical Assistant (CCMA) exam.
+We have a 4-month online medical assistant classes that end with graduates taking their Certified Clinical Medical Assistant (CCMA) exam.
 Our program consists of 80 clinical hours and an externship to help students get real-world experience so they can jump into working after earning their certification.

 There are two ways Stepful can help you hire quality medical assistants: our Hiring as a Service platform and our Learning & Development platform for training existing employees.

 Hiring as a Service for Medical Assistants

 We can work with you to create an exclusive source of candidates tailored specifically to your organization’s needs.
 We also do predictive analysis on our students’ performance during training to supply the highest quality candidates.